Navigating the Main Menu

 Extended Public Key¶

 All QR codes will contain key origin information in key expressions.
-If your coordinator cannot parse this information, it will not be capable of importing the wallet's fingerprint.
-As a result, Krux will not perform important verifications when signing transactions created by it unless you manually add the fingerprint so that it can be used to create Krux-compatible PSBTs.
+If your wallet coordinator cannot parse this information, it will not be able to import the wallet's fingerprint.
+As a result, Krux will not perform important verifications when signing PSBT transactions created by this wallet coordinator, unless you manually add the fingerprint in the coordinator.

 Wallet¶